orcc/orcc/applications/Crypto/Testbeds/readme.txt

 *****************************************************

-"CTL" folder accommodates a CTL (Cryptographic Tool Library) implemented with RVC-CAL.
+This folder accommodates testbeds of RVC-CAL CTL FUs.
-Testbeds of these CTL FUs locate in "Testbeds" folder.

 Due to the discrepancies between Orcc and OpenDF, we chose to keep the files to pass Orcc simulation.
 If you want to test the files with OpenDF, you need to do the following: